Waiting for microphone...

 This often happens while using the desktop app.
 Not an ideal situation when you’re trying to lock down that next level and your squad goes dark.

-This guide will walk you through the easiest solutions for this issue.
+This guide will walk you through the easiest solutions if your mic isn't working in Discord.
 We researched LOTS of comments and other tutorials to see what actually works, and get you back to it.
 Because you don’t want to be reading this, right? (unless you are my very supportive mother… thanks mom.)
 You just want your mic to do its job.

 Ok, here we go!